Dublin Bus: Fleet

-Bus types of significance such as the GAC Ireland have been preserved by the National Transport Museum of Ireland who house R1 (the first Dublin United Tramways Leyland double-decker service bus in Dublin).
-Many ex-CIÉ and Dublin Bus types have been acquired by private preservationists, some of whom associated with the Transport Enthusiasts Club (TEC).
+Bus types of significance, such as the GAC Ireland, have been preserved by the National Transport Museum of Ireland, which houses R1 (the first Dublin United Tramways Leyland double-decker service bus in Dublin).
+Many ex-CIÉ and Dublin Bus types have been acquired by private preservationists, some of whom are associated with the Transport Enthusiasts Club (TEC).
 The vehicles are garaged, restored and run by the owners without state funds and take part in films, television programs and in vintage rallies.

-September 1961 with the airport bus and horse-powered hackney carriage competition.
+In September 1961 with the airport bus and horse-powered hackney carriage competition.

 Incidents

 Christchurch

-In 1989, a youth grabbed the steering wheel of a Tallaght bound double decker as it turned the corner opposite Christchurch and the bus crashed onto its side.
+In 1989, a youth grabbed the steering wheel of a Tallaght-bound double-decker as it turned the corner opposite Christchurch, and the bus crashed onto its side.
 Multiple passengers were injured but none were seriously injured.

 Wellington Quay

 On 21 February 2004, at Wellington Quay, Dublin, a bus mounted on pavement and crashed into a queue of 30 people, killing five and injuring 14.
 The driver was tried for dangerous driving causing death.
 His trial began in February 2007 at Dublin Circuit Court, but he was acquitted.